naacl-org/naacl-2021-website/_posts/2019-03-28-careers-panel-survey.md

 title: Careers in NLP Panel @ NAACL-HLT 2019
 author: industry-track-chairs
 author_profile: true
-excerpt: "Fill out survey to share your questions with panelists"
+excerpt: "Fill this survey to share your questions with panelists"
 tags:
   panel-discussion
   survey